Dentist Offices Often Trigger Negativity

 Using a Scent to Evoke Positivity

-Instead of triggering anxiety, a dentist could invoke feelings of relaxation by using a scent diffuser to disperse the calming effects of lavender and orange or perhaps vanilla.
+Instead of triggering anxiety, a dentist could invoke feelings of relaxation by dispersing calming scents into the air via a scent diffuser.
 In fact, there are thousands of scent combinations available through essential oils that are scientifically proven to evoke feelings of positivity and good memories.
 Choosing a relaxing scent for your office can help a dentist transform the experiences of their patients into a positive one, by giving their office an extra professional edge and also keeping their patients relaxed and at ease.